Ziff–Gulari–Barshad model: Model definition

 The simplest implementation considers the catalyst as simple square two-dimensional lattice, but one can also consider other kinds of underlying lattices.
 When a gas-phase molecule touches an empty site, adsorption occurs immediately and the chemical reaction is also instantaneous.
-Furthermore, assumes that the composition of the gas phase remains constant.
+Furthermore, one assumes that the composition of the gas phase remains constant.

+While these requirements would still allow a large number of models and corresponding behaviors, the two special assumptions of the ZGB model are:

+(i) CO molecules are adsorbed "standing" with the O touching the surface, and require thus only one free lattice site;

+(ii) O2 molecules are adsorbed "flat" and require thus two adjacent free lattice sites for getting adsorbed.